untitaker/blog/content/articles/python-custom-tracebacks.rst

     [...]
     shippai.UserWrong: Invalid username

-If our Rust code encounters an error, it captures a stacktrace, and returns that attached to the errormessage.
-The question is how to add that extra data to our existing traceback (resulting in the non-Python files at the end of the traceback)?
+So when we call some Rust code from Python, and the Rust code fails, we get this merged traceback with the Rust frames stitched onto it.
+To me personally this kind of error reporting is very appealing.
+If you think this is too much magic, you will not like what comes next.
+We'll explore how to do exactly that, how to add extra frames to a traceback object.

 The Jinja templating engine has the same problem and its author Armin `solved it extremely thoroughly
 <https://github.com/pallets/jinja/blob/fb7e12cce67b9849899f934e697f7e2a91d604c2/jinja2/debug.py>`_.
-It probably covers more corner-cases than I think or care about.
 This article is about a simpler version, and documents some known flaws.
 If you attempt to properly fix those, you'll probably end up with code similar to Jinja's.
 But there's a chance you'll be able to work around them in a simpler way that just fits your usecase.

 Tracebacks in Python are just objects.
 Unfortunately creating them is not directly possible::